bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 ### U-net+attention

 The code is implemented based on the work of CVPR 2017: Image-to-Image Translation with Conditional Adversarial Networks, which is released by Jun-Yan Zhu in their [GitHub](<https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix>)

 Since our dataset is not organized like a normally aligned dataset, we have to implement image loading and processing part according to our dataset.
 For more details, you could refer to `data/ihd_dataset.py`.
-We implement the U-net backbone based on Zhu's implementation of unet_256 and also leverage attention blocks to enhance U-Net.
+We implement the U-net backbone based on Zhu's implementation of unet_256 and leverage attention blocks to enhance U-Net, which could be found in our Supplementary material.
 In total, we insert three attention blocks into U-Net.
 Refer to `unetatt_model.py` for more details.

 To train U-net+attention:

 `python train.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 1 --no_flip --preprocess none --norm instance`

 Our trained model can be found in [BaiduCloud]().
-Download and put it under `./unetatt/checkpoint/unetatt/` To test and re-produce the results of U-net+att reported in our paper, run:
+Download and put it under `./unetatt/checkpoint/unetatt/` To test and re-produce the results of `U-net+att` reported in our paper, run:

 `python test.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 0 --no_flip --preprocess none --norm instance`